Peter Gabriel: 1965–1975: Early career and Genesis

-1975–1985: Solo debut with Peter Gabriel studio albums
+1975–1985: Solo debut with four self-titled albums

 Gabriel described his break from the music business as his "learning period", during which he took piano and music lessons.
 He had recorded demos by the end of 1975, the fruits of a period of writing around 20 songs with his friend Martin Hall.
-After preparing material for a studio album Gabriel recorded his solo debut, Peter Gabriel, in 1976 and 1977 in Toronto and London, with producer Bob Ezrin.
+In 1977, Gabriel released his solo debut, Peter Gabriel, which was recorded in Toronto with Bob Ezrin serving as the album's producer.
 Gabriel did not title his first four studio albums.
 All were labelled Peter Gabriel, using the same typeface, with designs by Hipgnosis.
 "The idea is to do it like a magazine, which will only come out once a year," he remarked in 1978.
 "So it's the same title, the same lettering in the same place; only the photo is different."
-Each album has, however, been given a nickname by fans, usually relating to the album cover.

 Peter Gabriel (a.k.a.
 Peter Gabriel 1: Car) was released in February 1977 and reached No. 7 in the UK and No. 38 in the US.
 Its lead single, "Solsbury Hill", is an autobiographical song about a spiritual experience on top of Solsbury Hill in Somerset.
 "It's about being prepared to lose what you have for what you might get ..." said Gabriel.
 "It's about letting go."
 Gabriel toured the album with an 80-date tour from March to November 1977 with a band that included guitarist Robert Fripp of King Crimson often playing off stage and introduced as "Dusty Rhodes".

 In late 1977, Gabriel started recording the second Peter Gabriel studio album (a.k.a.
 Peter Gabriel 2: Scratch) in the Netherlands, with Fripp as producer.
 Its "Mother of Violence" was written by Gabriel and his first wife Jill.
 Released in June 1978, the album went to No. 10 in the UK and No. 45 in the US.
 Gabriel's tour for the album lasted from August to December 1978.
 On this tour, Gabriel and his band shaved their heads.

 Gabriel recorded the third Peter Gabriel studio album (a.k.a.
 Peter Gabriel 3: Melt) in England in 1979.
-He had developed an interest in African music and drum machines and later hailed the record as his breakthrough.
-The album has been credited as the first to use gated reverb on the drums, creating a distinct sound.
-While recording drums on "Intruder", one of the tracks featuring Phil Collins, Gabriel had Collins play various rhythms without using cymbals for several minutes as a basis to develop the song further.
-Collins used the gated effect on his debut solo single "In the Air Tonight" which became a signature sound in the 1980s and beyond.
+He developed an interest in African music and drum machines and later hailed the record as his artistic breakthrough.
+Gabriel banned the use of cymbals on the album in order to grant more sonic space for instruments like keyboards and synths.
+This resulted in the creation of the distinctive gated reverb, a noise processing technique which came about while recording drums on "Intruder", one of the tracks featuring Phil Collins.
+Collins implemented the reverb to great effect on his debut solo single "In the Air Tonight" and it has since became a signature sound of the 1980s and beyond.